 Now have the students work in small groups and give each team a Chickadee Charades card describing one of the calls and giving a scenario for a skit that incorporates the call.
 Have each group perform a skit that demonstrates the meaning of their assigned chickadee call, then have their classmates guess at the meaning.
 What are some reasons why many birds use sounds to communicate with each other?

-Materials: Recordings of common chickadee calls, Chickadee Charades cards, bird feeder, bag of bird seed, evergreen boughs.
+Materials: Recordings of common chickadee calls, device to play audio, Chickadee Charades cards, bird feeder, bag of bird seed, evergreen boughs.